rackerlabs/design-system/_docs/style/colors.md

 ## Helix color families

 Helix color families streamline the large number of colors into groups that you use for specific purposes.
 For example, when you want to draw the attention of the user to an object, use the health status or object status colors.
-When you want to communicate location, use the application frame family.

 Color families also provide a predetermined set of colors that you can use when you design a new component.
 For example, if you create an interactive element, use the interactive states color family.